A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Asymptotic Theory of the SQE

-\end{assumption} { Assumption \ref{assumption_3_1} is general enough to cover a wide range of time series models that are commonly used in the literature; see \citet{wu2005bahadur} for details.} In that Assumption \ref{assumption_3_1} allows for $\alpha_0<1$, it is a weaker restriction than those commonly imposed on the predictors and noise in quantile regression \citep{zhou2017, zhu2019}.
+\end{assumption} Assumption \ref{assumption_3_1} is sufficiently general to cover a wide range of GARCH-type models that are commonly used in the literature; see \citet{wu2005bahadur} for details.
+In that Assumption \ref{assumption_3_1} allows for $\alpha_0<1$, it is a weaker restriction than those imposed on the predictors and noise in quantile regression \citep{zhou2017, zhu2019}.
 Let $l^{\infty}(\mathcal{T})$ denote the space of all bounded functions on the set $\mathcal{T}=[\epsilon,1-\epsilon]$ equipped with the uniform topology.
-The weak convergence of the centered process is presented as below. \begin{lemma} Suppose that Assumptions \ref{assumption_2_1}-\ref{assumption_2_6}, Assumption \ref{assumption_2_7} and Assumption \ref{assumption_3_1} hold.
+The weak convergence of the centered process is presented as below. \begin{lemma} Suppose that Assumptions \ref{assumption_2_1}-\ref{assumption_2_4} (i), Assumption \ref{assumption_2_5}, Assumption \ref{assumption_2_7}, and Assumption \ref{assumption_3_1} hold.
 Then

-as $n \to \infty$, where $\rightsquigarrow$ {denotes} weak convergence on the space $l^{\infty}(\mathcal{T})$, and $T_0(\tau)$ is a centered Gaussian process with $Cov(T_0(\tau_{1}),T_0(\tau_{2}))=\sum_{k\in \mathbb{Z}}{\int_{0}^{1}{\mbox{Cov}(\xi_{0}(\tau_{1},s),\xi_{k}(\tau_{2},s)) ds}}$, where $\tau_{1},\tau_{2} \in \mathcal{T}$ and $\xi_{t}(\tau,s)=w(s,Y_{t-1}(s)) Z_{t-1}(s)$ $\psi_{\tau}(\varepsilon_{t}(s)-\delta^{\top}_0(\tau)Z_{t-1}(s))$. \end{lemma}
+as $n \to \infty$, where $\rightsquigarrow$ denotes weak convergence on the space $l^{\infty}(\mathcal{T})$, and $T_0(\tau)$ is a centered Gaussian process with $Cov(T_0(\tau_{1}),T_0(\tau_{2}))=\sum_{k\in \mathbb{Z}}{\int_{0}^{1}{\mbox{Cov}(\xi_{0}(\tau_{1},s),\xi_{k}(\tau_{2},s)) ds}}$, where $\tau_{1},\tau_{2} \in \mathcal{T}$ and $\xi_{t}(\tau,s)=w(s,Y_{t-1}(s)) Z_{t-1}(s)$ $\psi_{\tau}(\varepsilon_{t}(s)-\delta^{\top}_0(\tau)Z_{t-1}(s))$. \end{lemma}